ASD: Autism Spectrum Disorder

-Autism Spectrum Disorders (ASD) are a range of complex neurodevelopmental disorders characterized by impairments in social development, communication and repetitive behaviors (American Psychological Association, 1994, World Health Organization, 1994, National Institute of Neurological Disorders and Strokes-NIH, 2012).
+Autism Spectrum Disorder (ASD) includes a range of complex neurodevelopmental disorders characterized by repetitive behaviors and impairments in social development and communication (American Psychological Association, 1994, World Health Organization, 1994, National Institute of Neurological Disorders and Strokes-NIH, 2012).

 Additional information about the signs and symptoms of ASD can be found at: